kubesphere/website/content/en/docs/project-administration/project-network-isolation.md

 ## Enable/Disable Project Network Isolation

-1. Log in KubeSphere as `project-admin`.
+1. Log in to KubeSphere as `project-admin`.
 Go to your project and select **Network Isolation** in **Project Settings**.
 By default, project network isolation is disabled.

    ![project-network-isolation](/images/docs/project-administration/project-network-isolation/project-network-isolation.jpg)